40843245/Cloud-Computing/term.md

 https://learn.microsoft.com/en-us/windows-server/networking/technologies/qos/qos-policy-top

 ## PS.5
-About the term Data portability
+About the term Data portability, it is hard to translate it into chinese word precisely.

+It can be translate into

+    資料移植性

 There are many explanations about the word.